Piwigo/piwigo-bootstrap-darkroom/README.md

 npm run build:bootswatch
 ```
 See [package.json](https://raw.githubusercontent.com/tkuther/piwigo-bootstrap-darkroom/master/package.json) for available script commands.

+There is built-in support for a custom Sass build.
+* Create the file _scss/custom/custom.scss_
+* Include all required Boostrap stuff in there, override variables as you wish just with any custom bootstrap build
+* Compile with `npm run build:custom`
+* Select "Custom" style in the theme's configuration

 ### Thanks
 * Phil Bayfield for his work on the Bootstrap Default theme, which this theme was initiallly based on as a child theme.
 It's grown up now.